Top 20 Company Headshots Examples to Elevate Your Professional Image

 The production steps started weeks earlier:

-We reviewed photos of the space to choose lighting positions and backdrop options.
+Photos of the space were reviewed to choose lighting positions and backdrop options.

 Why Wardrobe Recommendations Matter

-Wardrobe recommendations are essential because professional appearance involves wearing industry-appropriate clothing, such as suits or business casual attire, without distracting patterns or logos.
+Wardrobe recommendations are essential because professional appearance involves wearing the right outfit—industry-appropriate clothing, such as suits or business casual attire, without distracting patterns or logos.
 Industry-appropriate wardrobe is crucial for company headshots: conservative fields often favor dark suits, while creative roles benefit from colorful outfits that reflect their brand and personality.

 On shoot day: